Jump to

 Antiprotonic helium

-As a suggestion, when the electron and positron touch side-by-side, with their horizontal spins moving in the same direction
+When an electron and a positron touch side-by-side, with their horizontal spins moving in the same direction

 Here is an old video that discusses an electron and positron combining into light